glemieux/fates-landuse-datatool/README.md

 ### From source

 It is possible to use this tool without installing it using conda by obtaining the source files.
-This repository is a submodule of the fates repository and can be found in the `fates/tools` directory.
-To run the tool from source:
+Note that this assumes that a conda environment has been created with the necessary dependencies as listed in the `pyproject.toml` manifest.
+The source code for this repository is available as a submodule of the fates repository and can be found in the `fates/tools` directory.
+To run the tool from source with `conda run`:

 Change directory to `fates/tools/landusedata/src/` and run: